Skip to main content

 you

-I hear that it feels that way, and I don't want you to feel singled out.
-What I'm focused on is this specific situation.
-Let me explain what I observed and then I really want your take.
+I hear that it feels that way, and I do not want you to feel singled out.
+I am focused on this specific situation.
+Let me explain what I observed, then I want your take.

-Why it works: You validate the emotion without abandoning the message.
-Staying calm and specific models the behavior you want.
+Why it works: You validate the reaction without retreating from the message.
+That keeps the conversation human and still makes the behavior changeable.

 Scenario 03